-Discover how to make your garden a haven for birdwatching by choosing the best plants for birds that offer both a great food source, as well as protection.
+Discover how easy it is to make your garden bird-friendly with these tips for choosing the best plants for birds that will attract them for year-round enjoyment.

-How to Choose the Best Plants for Birds for Your Garden
+How to Choose the Best Plants for Bird Gardens

 Choosing the right plants for your bird garden couldn’t be easier.
-In fact, there are a plethora of both annuals and perennials plants in most regions of the U.S. that do the job equally well.
+In fact, there are a plethora of both annuals and perennials plants in most regions that’ll do the job equally well.

 But with all these choices, how do you decide which are the best plants to attract fliers to your garden?